 The New Philadelphia Sodium Law: Is Your Restaurant Menu Compliant?

-As of September 14, 2019, Philadelphia has become the second city in the United States to enforce a regulation requiring restaurants with more than 15 locations to place warning labels next to menu items containing 2,300 mg of sodium or more.
-Back in 2015, New York City was the pioneer in the sodium warning movement which was initially met with pushback from the National Restaurant Association.
+As of September 14, 2019, Philadelphia became the second city in the United States to enforce a regulation regarding salt content at restaurants.
+This regulation requires restaurants with more than 15 locations to place warning labels next to menu items containing more than 2,300 mg of sodium.
+Back in 2015, New York City pioneered this movement, even with pushback from the National Restaurant Association.
 However, the courts ruled that the basis for this law was sound for the improvement of public health.

-This new legislation was originally introduced to the city council by councilwoman Blondell Reynolds-Brown.
-According to a press release by the city of Philidelphia, the councilwoman recognizes the significance of this bill being signed by Mayor Jim Kenney:
+Councilwoman Blondell Reynolds-Brown originally introduced this new legislation to the city council.
+According to a press release by the city of Philidelphia, the councilwoman recognizes the significance of Mayor Jim Kenney signing this bill:

 “This is a proud moment for Philadelphia as we become the second city in the country that has intentionally and strategically expanded our sodium menu labeling legislation,” said Councilwoman Reynolds-Brown.
 “It is incredibly empowering to all Philadelphia’s consumers to know exactly, and quite literally, what they are consuming, especially when their menu choices can negatively affect their health. “

-The sodium warning on restaurant menus must be listed next to the menu item in bold as shown above.
+Menus must list the warning next to the menu item in bold, as shown above.
 As previously mentioned, this applies to restaurant foods in excess of 2300 mg of sodium.

-The city of Philadelphia‘s health department will be issuing no-fine warnings until December 2019.
+The city of Philadelphia‘s health department will begin issuing no-fine warnings until December 2019.

-Does your restaurant menu need a nutrition analysis for compliance with this new sodium menu labeling law?
-MenuCalc is the leading industry software for nutrition analysis created specifically for menu labeling for the restaurant industry.
-Contact us to get compliant today.
+Does your restaurant menu need a nutrition analysis for this new menu labeling law?
+MenuCalc is the leading industry software for nutrition analysis.
+It was created specifically for menu labeling for the restaurant industry.
+Contact us today!